+'''

 Empty == Open + open_close / (close_drawer,activate_empty(target))

+'''

-Defining a simple state machine
+Wrapping up a simple state machine and first complete examples

 You can reuse the state machine definition method from the standard front-end and simply replace the transition table by this new one.
 You can also use eUML to define a state machine "on the fly" (if, for example, you need to provide an on_entry/on_exit for this state machine as a functor).
 For this, there is also a macro, BOOST_MSM_EUML_DECLARE_STATE_MACHINE, which has 2 arguments, an expression describing the state machine and the state machine name.
 The expression has up to 8 arguments: